k0zn4n3ja/blog/docs/index.md

 ## Just Read the Textbook

 This is always the fastest way.
 Despite the university student's griping, textbooks are great.
-They dense with digestible information progressing in exactly the way you need it to, and you can just read them like a book - you don't need to do the exercises (more on that below).
+They are dense with digestible information progressing in exactly the way you need it to, and you can just read them like a book - you don't need to do the exercises (more on that below).
 Whilst there are a million textbooks for each subject due to how university publishing works, there are generally "standards" in a subject which these days are pretty easy to discern from online discourse.
+Some of my favourites:

 - University Physics by Young and Friedman
 - Russel and Norvig's Artificial Intelligence
 - A Course of Pure Mathematics - GH Hardy

 A note on the last one: for some reason math textbooks from pre-1970 are the hottest of hot fire.
-I could do a whole separate post on how I learned math up to calculus from old soviet correspondence books and a smattering of old-timey british classics.
+I could do a whole separate post on how I learned math up to calculus from old Soviet correspondence books and a smattering of old-timey British classics.

 Despite the preponderence of contemporary multi-media learning platforms, I do not find them superior to reading textbooks.
 Without any proof or method, I consider the depth of learning from books exponential rather than linear in the material you cover - so, for n-length material (let's say, words and images), you get n^2 learning from a book and only n from whatever combination of youtube videos, online courses, etc. I can't explain why but that is my experience.

+There is an interesting consequence if that's the case - there might be a time when the linear learning progress seems faster because of how quadratic functions increase in n.
+This also matches my experience, where I start off confused and irritated with a new subject but end up burning through complex scenarios at a very agreeable pace.

 ## Make Something in Tandem